Skip to content

 Docker

-To serve a single .zim file using kiwix-serve in Docker:
+The easiest way to serve a ZIM file using kiwix-serve in Docker:

 docker run -d \